The Missing Cross to Purity

 And so all their flattering titles, and loving the praise of men,

-and seeking honor one of another,
+and seeking honor from one another,

 comes from that ground that is out of truth,